als0184/als0184/README.md

 - Web Development
 - Amazon Web Services (AWS) roles

-During my time at Auburn, I gained a solid foundation in various computer science domains, and I am keen to transition this theoretical understanding into real-world applications.
+While at Auburn, I acquired a comprehensive understanding of key computer science areas and am now eager to apply this knowledge in practical settings.

 ## Repository Highlights